microsoft/pxt-arcade/docs/skillmap/mole/mole3.md

-- :binoculars: Click the resize button next to the game window to see your project full-screen!
+- :binoculars: Play your game in the game window!

 When your rubber hammer overlaps the mole, points should show up in the top-right corner, a sound should play, and you should see the rubber hammer move back and forth.